-Should pupils or parents/carers be unhappy with any aspect of provision they should discuss the problem with their pupil's class teacher in the first instance.
+Should pupils or parents/carers be unhappy with any aspect of provision they should discuss the problem with their child's class teacher in the first instance.
 Anyone who feels unable to talk to the teacher, or is not satisfied with the teacher's comments, should ask to speak to the SENCo.
 For a problem that might need time to be explored, parents/carers should make an appointment.
-In the event of a formal complaint parents/carers are advised to contact the Head of School, or the SEN governor if they prefer.
+In the event of a formal complaint parents/carers are advised to contact the Headteacher.
 The Norfolk SENDIASS is available to offer advice.